manarai/Anchor-op/MANUSCRIPT.md

 [7] Pearl J (2009) *Causality: Models, Reasoning, and Inference*, 2nd ed.
 Cambridge University Press. *[for the intervention-model framing in §3.3; consider also a Neyman–Rubin potential-outcomes reference]*

-*[Still required: a citation for scOpAtlas if retained anywhere in the text; a primary reference for the additive-input vs. intervention distinction in dynamical-systems identification, to support the `MATH.md` §5 under-identification claim rather than relying on the repository alone.]*